 Lasanius problematicus Primitive Fossil Fish

-A stunning partial Lasanius problematicus showing skin outline, the defensive spines and post cephalic rods.
-The specimen is 3 cm / 1,2 inch long.
+A small beautiful Lasanius problematicus showing mouth, eyes, otic capsules, skin outline, the defensive spines and post cephalic rods.
+The specimen is 2 cm / 0,8 inch long.

 Do you want a truly unique and rare fossil fish that no-body else has?
 Buy this lovely small Lasanius problematicus today!

 1 in stock

 Lasanius problematicus is a primitive type of fish called an anaspid.
 Its gill units were similar to modern lampreys in that they were composed of a row of circular gill openings.
 The body is long and slender and was armed with defensive hooks along its back.
 The most characteristic feature of this fish are the structures located behind the head, which are called the post-cephalic rods.
 Lasanius owes its specific name ‘problematicus’ to the fact that the function of these structures was a mystery.
 Nowadays these structures are regarded as supportive elements for the buccal pump mechanism, which aided in respiration.
 L. problematicus could reach lengths of about 10 cm but most are a lot smaller than that.

 Lasanius is from the Lower Silurian Fish Bed Formation of Scotland, approximately 430 million years old.
 Other fishes occurring at this horizon are the anaspid Birkenia elegans, the thelodonts (proto-sharks) Lanarkia spinulosa, Lanarkia horrida, and Lanarkia lanceolata, the osteostracan Ateleaspis tessellata, and the recently-discovered euphaneropid Ciderius cooperi.
 The eurypterid (sea scorpions) Lanarkopterus dolichoschelus also occurs in this fauna, as well as enigmatic objects such as Taitia catena and Dictyocaris sp.